greenimpala/tiny-runner/README.md

 $ node <filename>
 ```

-Test files should register tests in the following format.
+Test files should register tests to the register function by passing a name and test callback.
+The runner will execute registered tests on the next tick of the event loop.
+You may use any standard assertion library.

 ```js
 var test = require('tiny-runner');